 Be still my dishwashing heart.
-Meet your new BFF for the kitchen: Introducing the Crochet Scrubbie!
+Meet your new BFF for the kitchen: Introducing the Crochet Scrubbie!green crochet dish scrubber with dish soap

-The secret is the construction.
-This little beauty is 3 layers thick.
+The secret to my crochet scrubbies is the construction.
+Each little beauty is 3 layers thick.
 Two layers are all cotton, worked in a deliciously easy circle!
 The final layer is worked holding 2 strands of yarn: a strand of the cotton and a strand of the scrubby yarn.
 This makes this layer just a tiny bit bigger which gives it that look of ‘covering’ the other 2 layers in the finished crochet scrubbie.
-Then a quick border and your beautiful crochet dish scrubber is complete!
+Then a quick border and your beautiful crochet kitchen scrubby is complete!

-You’re going to love this gem enough to make a few for yourself and maybe even stash a few aside for gift giving later this year.
-Pair it with a fun cotton dishcloth and you’ve got a hugely functional gift that was quick to make and maybe even used up some of your stash yarn.
+You’re going to love this crochet pattern enough to crochet a dish scrubby or two for yourself and maybe even stash a few aside for gift giving later this year.
+Pair it with a cotton crochet dishcloth and you’ve got a hugely functional gift that was quick to make (and so fun on your hook).
+And maybe you even used up some of that stash yarn while making this fun scrubby pattern.
 What a win!

 Purchase an ad-free printable version of the Crochet Scrubbie Pattern here